 A late 1990s proposal arose to extend Christina Parkway northward from Elkton Road (SR 279) to Barksdale Road.
 The extension was intended to open inaccessible land for development while providing a through route for Cecil County traffic traveling through Newark.
-The original beltway alignment generally followed the arc of Christina Parkway northward along the state line to Delaware 273 (Nottingham Road).
+The original beltway alignment generally followed the arc of Christina Parkway northward along the state line to SR 273 (Nottingham Road).
 The extension was never constructed, though a small portion of Suburban Drive added follows the intended path to big box retail added at Suburban Plaza Shopping Center.

 Other proposals on how to address Cecil County traffic through Newark led to a debate between city and county officials from both areas.
 Newark political leaders advocated a new roadway on the Cecil County side of the state line, running north from Elkton Road to Maryland 273 (Nottingham Road).
 Cecil County leaders contended that a new road through the primarily rural stretch would be overrun with development, bringing unwelcome sprawl and congestion to the area.
-Newark officials countered that the roadway was essential for Maryland-based traffic that uses Delaware 273 through the city and that Maryland should accept more of the responsibility in solving the transportation problem.
+Newark officials countered that the roadway was essential for Maryland-based traffic that uses SR 273 through the city and that Maryland should accept more of the responsibility in solving the transportation problem.

 Newark Beltway: North

 The northern part of the beltway exists only on paper.
 The proposed route followed a path near Wedgewood, Pleasant Hill, and Hopkins Roads, mostly through what is now White Clay Creek State Park.
-A path between Hopkins Road to New Linden Hill Road, possibly by way of Delaware 72 (Possum Park Road), would turn traffic southeast into the Pike Creek Valley.
+A path between Hopkins Road to New Linden Hill Road, possibly by way of SR 72 (Possum Park Road), would turn traffic southeast into the Pike Creek Valley.
 South from there, the beltway alignment was very uncertain as preliminary discussion halted before alternatives were drawn.

 Newark Beltway: East

 The final element of the beltway plan utilized a portion of the proposed Pike Creek Freeway.
-The limited access highway appeared on maps running south from Delaware 7 (Limestone Road), by way of Linden Hill Road, to Interstate 95 near the Delaware Turnpike Service Area.
+The limited access highway appeared on maps running south from SR 7 (Limestone Road), by way of Linden Hill Road, to Interstate 95 near the Delaware Turnpike Service Area.
 The nonexistent Exit 2 on the Delaware Turnpike was reserved for the Pike Creek Freeway.

 The Pike Creek Freeway was envisioned as an extension of the planned U.S. 301 freeway running south from the Delaware Turnpike to Middletown.
-The alignment stemmed northeastward from Interstate 95 across Delaware 4 and 273 to the intersection of Delaware 2 (Capitol Trail) with Harmony Road.
+The alignment stemmed northeastward from Interstate 95 across SR 4 and SR 273 to the intersection of SR 2 (Capitol Trail) with Harmony Road.
 There an interchange would facilitate movements between the freeway and Capitol Trail.
 A multi lane at-grade highway would continue northward along the path of Upper Pike Creek Road to Linden Hill Road, tieing into the northern segment of the beltway.